endoflife-date/endoflife.date/products/hbase.md

 ---

-> [Apache HBase](https://hbase.apache.org/) Apache HBase™ is the Hadoop database.
-Use it when you need random, realtime read/write access to your Big Data.
-This project's goal is the hosting of very large tables -- billions of rows X millions of columns -- atop clusters of commodity hardware.
+> [Apache HBase](https://hbase.apache.org/) is an open-source non-relational distributed database modeled after Google's Bigtable and written in Java.
+It's useful for random, realtime read/write access to Big Data.
+The project's goal is the hosting of very large tables -- billions of rows X millions of columns -- atop clusters of commodity hardware.

+You must pick a supported release of Hadoop as per the [compatibility matrix](https://hbase.apache.org/book.html#hadoop)

 No releases are scheduled in advance.